By Sue Rodman

 Stone Mountain’s Pumpkin Festival is more like a theme park where you get pumpkins rather than a pumpkin patch.
-However, it looked like a lot of fun, especially the Pumpkin Palooza which sounds an awful lot like the family game show we participated in at the Nickelodeon Hotel in Orlando – which was a huge hit with my then tweens.
+However, it looked like a lot of fun, especially the Pumpkin Palooza which sounds an awful lot like the family game show we participated in at the Nickelodeon Hotel in Orlando where they cover you in slime – which was a huge hit with my then tweens.

 What: Pettite Creek Farms

 Farm admission includes corn maze, hay ride, petting zoo and moonwalks.
-Pony and camel rides, as well as the Euro-Bungy are available on weekends for an additional $5 each.
+Pony and camel rides, as well as the Euro-Bungy are available on weekends for an additional fee.

 What: Scottsdale Farms Nursery

-When: Contact them for hours.
+When: Mid-Sept – Mid-Oct.
+Contact them for hours.
 Looks like it’s only on the weekends, but it could be just the extra activities on the weekends.

 What: Old Freeman Family Corn Maze & Pumpkin Patch

 Where: 644 Scarboro Hwy., Cooperville, GA (Near Statesboro)

 When: Sept.
 27 – Nov.
 9, 2014